Pituchai/Long-Short-Trade-BTC/README.md

 This is a **Long/Short Grid-Based Trading Bot** implemented using the **Binance API (Testnet)**.
 It trades **BTC/USDT** automatically on the **1-minute timeframe** by polling Binance's REST API (no WebSocket required).

+- This is spot strategy not for future strategy
 ### Strategy Logic:

 - **Go Long** when returns are **low** and volume change is **normal**.